People

 I am a Departmental Lecturer in International Relations at the DPIR, in association with University College.
 I earned my PhD in International Relations from the London School of Economics and a JD (juris doctorate) in Law from Cornell University.
 Prior to joining the DPIR, I taught at Sciences Po in France and was a visiting scholar with the Center for International Criminal Justice at VU Amsterdam.
 I use any pronouns.

 I study the politics of sexual violence.
-I am an interdisciplinary scholar with a dual background in IR and critical legal theory, and my work bridges feminist, queer, poststructural, and decolonial approaches to law and politics.
+I am an interdisciplinary scholar with a dual background in IR and critical legal theory, and my work draws from feminist, queer, poststructural, decolonial, and anarchist approaches to law and politics.
 My current research agenda focuses on the following two themes:

-The day-to-day work of international lawyers and courts, including efforts to identify and prosecute conflict-related sexual violence; and
+• The day-to-day work of international lawyers, diplomats, and courts, including efforts to identify and prosecute conflict-related sexual violence; and

-The politics of sexual violence and new technology, especially the legal regulation of consent, Internet-based sex work, and generative artificial intelligence.
+• The politics of sexual violence and technology, especially the legal regulation of generative artificial intelligence and Internet-based sex work.

 Teaching